What is Align?

 An overwhelming majority of team managers who've given us feedback think it's a good use of time.
 Some potential worries are:

-• It's possible that problems will come up which you don't want to talk about.
+It's possible that problems will come up that you don't want to talk about.
 But these problems are real and affecting your team already, this just brings them to the surface so you can solve them.
 Solving as a group is much more powerful than trying to unilaterally force a solution, or worse, pretending the problem doesn't exist.

-• It's likely that your team members will disagree about some issues.
+It's likely that your team members will disagree about some issues.
 This is a good thing!
 It creates productive discussion, and when done in a positive forum you can use the disagreements to really narrow down what matters, and define improvements.

-• It's possible your team will score low on some statements and you and others may feel bad about that.
+It's possible your team will score low on some statements and you and others may feel bad about that.
 Again those low scores already exist in people's minds, and Align surfaces them in a structured way so you can make targeted improvements.

 The bottom line is that every team has problems and Align exposes them in a productive and healthy way so your whole team can resolve them.